Frequently Asked Questions

 Following the release of the top-rated EL Education K-5 Language Arts curriculum, we are excited to announce that a new edition of the 6-8 Language Arts curriculum will be released for the 2020/2021 school year.
 Many schools are already achieving remarkable results with the K-5 curriculum.
 Now, for the first time, schools will be able to implement the consistent second edition of the full K-8 curriculum.
 We expect even more transformational results as we work together to close literacy opportunity gaps.

-Sign Up for an Account to Access Materials
+Sign Up for and Logging Into an Account

 Signing up for an account is quick and easy!

 1. Why do I need to register to download the free version of the curriculum?

 The EL Education K-8 Language Arts curriculum is an open educational resource available for free on this website.
 Premium formats are available from our distribution partners.
 Click here to learn more.

 Create your account!
 Registering for an account on Curriculum.ELeducation.org should only take a minute or two.
 You will be prompted to register only when you are ready to download files from the curriculum website.
 For your convenience, the website is designed to remember your login so you only need to log in once, provided you use the same computer.

 2. What if I already have an account for the EL Education Resource Library?